-While I was teaching a performance management workshop, I asked an attendee for an example metric that he was using to track performance.
+At a recent performance management workshop, I asked an attendee for an example metric that he was using to track performance.
 The attendee, who worked for a city’s public works department, immediately replied “# of miles of streets cleaned”.
 Before I could ask any questions, he proudly added “and we cleaned more than 1000 miles last quarter; up 10% since the previous quarter”.

 I’m no maintenance worker but 1000 miles and up 10% both seemed like good performance.
-Therein, however, lies a common problem with metrics: lack of context.
-The attendee had sat through most of my workshop and was trying to provide additional information about the actual miles of streets cleaned by comparing it to the previous quarter’s actual value.
+Therein, however, lies the problem with our old friend: context.
+The attendee (we’ll call him Joe) had sat through most of my workshop and was trying to provide additional information about the actual miles of streets cleaned by comparing it to the previous quarter’s actual value.
 Clearly, an increase of 10% is easier for me – as a non-expert – to understand than the raw number.

 However, because this is an activity measure, all I really know is that output increased from last quarter.
 What if a new subdivision opened in the last 90 days so that the total number of streets that could have been cleaned is 15% higher now?
 This means that the 10% increase in actual output is further away from our target of cleaning all of the streets.
 Output is up but performance is down.